Mission San Jose in San Antonio

 - Fannin Battle Grounds and the grave of Col. James W. Fannin Jr.

 Gonzales is a small Texas town that greatly impacted Texas history.
 Visit the Texas History Museum District to see the cannon that fired the first shot of the Texas Revolution, a 19th-century jail, and a log cabin built in the 1840s.
-The district features five museums, including the Gonzales Memorial Museum that honors the Immortal 32–volunteers sent from Gonzales to aid the Alamo defenders.
+The district features five museums, including the Gonzales Memorial Museum, that honors the Immortal 32 volunteers sent from Gonzales to aid the Alamo defenders.

 Located on the North bank of the Rio Grande, visitors to Laredo will see Nuevo Laredo just across the river in Mexico.
 Laredo is the largest inland port of entry in the U.S. and offers a delightful blend of two cultures.
 The town is 268 years old and a great place to explore its historical exhibits and sites.
 A great place to start is the Republic of Rio Grande Museum.
 If time allows, visit the recently renovated San Agustin Catholic Cathedral and its adjoining plaza.
 Families will love the Imaginarium of South Texas, a science museum with kid-friendly activities.

-The top attractions in McAllen are all about the arts; however, outdoor attractions prevail.
+The top attractions in McAllen are all about the arts; however, outdoor interests prevail.
 Such things as wildlife refuges, parks for birdwatching, numerous golf courses, and plenty of shopping will keep you busy as you stroll the city looking at its artwork.
 We suggest visiting the International Museum of Art & Science, and for more history, swing by the Veteran’s War Memorial Of Texas to visit the memorial outside.

-Rio Grande City
+Rio Grande City, Texas

 Founded in 1848, Rio Grande City was once a significant trade center between Texas and Mexico.
 Its historic district features important architectural structures like the La Borde House, now operating as a hotel on Main Street and said to be haunted.